 Where will your child come from?

 Although I am glad that there are people who are led to foreign adoption, our hearts are firmly set on domestic adoption from the foster care system.
 There are almost 400,000 children currently in the foster care system in the United States.
 Really, y’all…when you consider how many Christians there are in the United States the numbers just don’t add up.
-If we as Christians fulfill our God given duty to take care of widows and orphans then there wouldn’t be any orphans.
+Of course, different families have different responsibilities, some of which might prevent a family from adopting a child.
+For some, adoption isn’t right for them.
+Some parents do decide that they want to be involved with the child biologically, which is where the surrogacy process comes in.
+Whilst surrogacy can cost up to $150,000 in the USA, some families believe it’s better for them.
+If that’s the case, then families should be able to do what they want.
+However, if we as Christians fulfill our God-given duty to take care of widows and orphans then there wouldn’t be any orphans.
 Even if you never feel led to personally care for an orphan, there are ways to support orphans and the people who are willing to take care of them.
 I’ll post more about that another day.

 What do your girls think about this?